hlissner/emacs-pug-mode/README.md

 This plugin introduces a `pug-compile` function.
 You can call it directly (e.g. `M-x pug-compile`) or have it done automatically:

-`(add-hook 'after-save-hook 'pug-compile)`
+`(add-hook 'after-save-hook #'pug-compile)`

 It requires [pug-cli](https://www.npmjs.com/package/pug-cli).

-## TODO

-+ Define faces to improve customizability
-+ Use multiline-font-lock
-+ Optimize pug-indent-p and font-lock regexes
-+ Refactor out vestigial slim-mode code

 ## Contributions

-I'm inexperienced at writing major modes for Emacs.
-Any contributions are welcome and appreciated!
+I am no expert at writing major modes for Emacs and welcome contributions of any kind.
+Be they pull requests, bug reports or elisp tips!